 Asymptomatic HIV infection

-During this phase, the immune system in someone with HIV slowly weakens, but the person has no symptoms.
-How long this phase lasts depends on how quickly the HIV virus copies itself, and how the person's genes affect the way the body handles the virus.
+During this stage, the virus keeps multiplying in the body and the immune system slowly weakens, but the person has no symptoms.
+How long this stage lasts depends on how quickly the HIV virus copies itself, and how the person's genes affect the way the body handles the virus.

 Reitz MS, Gallo RC.
 Human immunodeficiency viruses.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 171.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 169.

-Review Date: 5/18/2017
+Review Date: 7/20/2021

-Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Reviewed By: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.